 A 5-micron pre-filter is generally added before feeding the water into the UV filtration system.
 This clears out the water and increases the lifespan of the UV treatment system.

-What’s Involved in Maintenance of UV Treatment systems?
+What’s Involved in the maintenance of UV Treatment systems?

 Like all other water treatment systems, UV purifiers also require annual maintenance to perform efficiently.
 Taking good care of your UV system is the best way to ensure it’s defending you from pathogens.